Tomires/thesis/future.md

 # Future additions

-This section details some of many possible ways of improving the game.
+This chapter details some of many possible ways of improving the game.

 ## Crafting system